Choosing the right mortgage lender is a critical part of the biggest financial decision of many people’s lives.

 They do that by buying mortgages from lenders, which are then held by the agencies or sold to investors in the form of mortgage-backed securities (MBS).
 So conforming loans are easier for lenders to sell to Freddie Mac and Fannie Mae, even though they aren’t insured by the government.

 Non-conforming loans don’t fit these guidelines, usually because they’re too big.
 Non-conforming loans are also known as jumbo loans.
-Currently, for most of the country, any mortgage over $510,400 is considered non-conforming.
+In 2022, for most of the country, any mortgage over $647,200 is considered non-conforming.

 If you’re a first-time homebuyer, you should also make sure you’re using any available closing cost and down payment assistance programs.
 These programs can literally save you thousands of dollars on a home purchase.